rauc/rauc/docs/scenarios.rst

 Symmetric Root-FS Slots
 -----------------------

-This is the probably the most common setup.
+This is probably the most common setup.
 In this case, two root partitions of the same size are used (often called "A" and "B").
 When running from "A", an update is installed into "B" and vice versa.